Staefloded/bazara-tech/ADR.md

 **What I did**: Simple pagination.

-**Why**: 520 items isn't that much.
-Virtualization adds complexity and pagination is more predictable.
-Users know how pagination works, and it's easier to implement search/filtering.
+**Why**: 520 items is manageable without virtualization.
+Pagination is simpler to implement, more familiar to users, and works better with search/filtering.
+For a data table like this, pagination is the right choice.

 **Trade-offs**: Uses more memory since all data is loaded, but for this size it doesn't matter.
 Would need to rethink if we had 10k+ items.